 Permanent Disability Benefits

-Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 75% of the monthly wage used for contribution purposes on the day of the injury.
+Permanent disability pension: If the insured is assessed with a total disability, the pension is equal to 75% of the monthly earnings on the day of the injury.

 Constant-attendance allowance: Equal to 25% of the pension.